heitorPB/FatHiggs/README.md

 ### general

-- [ ] get rid of useless output
+- [x] get rid of useless output
 - [x] check photon.status == 1 somewhere
 - [x] make patch for pythia to work properly
-- [ ] check if units from pythia8 and root are the same:
+- [z] check if units from pythia8 and root are the same:
-    - [ ] 2: TLorentzVector(pythia::particle.4momentum)
+    - [z] 2: TLorentzVector(pythia::particle.4momentum)
     - [x] 3: in the crosssections